ParadisecPlatform/repository/documentation/repository-layout.md

 -   TailwindCSS: https://tailwindcss.com/docs/installation
     -   responsive CSS utilities - nice addition to the UI controls provided by ElementUI

 `Webpack` is used to build the application and `webpack-development-server` provides the auto-reload capability in development.

-## OCFL Tools
+## API

-In order to index content for use with this application you will also need the OCFL tools @ [git@github.com:CoEDL/ocfl-tools.git](git@github.com:CoEDL/ocfl-tools.git).
-Check them out and read the instructions there on what's available and how to use them.
+The api code is found in the folder `${ROOT}/api`.

 ## Elasticsearch configuration

 The folder `${ROOT}/elastic` contains the configuration required to set up an elastic search instance for development.
 You probably `shouldn't` change anything in this folder but you will need to refer to the content when deploying an instance of this application in production.

 Detailed information on the configuration files is found in the [README](../elastic/README.md) file.

-## Nginx configuration

-As with the elastic search folder/configuration, the `${ROOT}/nginx` contains the configuration required to spin up a vaguely sensible UI container to run the demonstrator @ http://45.113.232.73.
-There are three files in there as follows: